 Failing to register can result in a HK$5,000 fine and up to 1 year in prison.
 Late registration also requires paying retroactive fees for past years.

-Certain industries—like restaurants, financial services, and travel agencies—need specific licenses.
-Operating without one can lead to fines up to HK$1,000,000, business closure, or legal action.
+Certain industries, such as restaurants, financial services, and travel agencies, require specific licenses.
+Operating without one can result in fines of up to HK$1,000,000, business closure, or legal action.

 Check licensing requirements here to stay compliant.